jawordpressorg/core-handbook/core/glossary.md

 **dev note**

 Each important change in WordPress Core is documented in a developers note, (usually called dev note).
-Good dev notes generally include:

-*   a description of the change;
-*   the decision that led to this change
-*   a description of how developers are supposed to work with that change.
+Good dev notes generally include a description of the change, the decision that led to this change, and a description of how developers are supposed to work with that change.
 Dev notes are published on Make/Core blog during the beta phase of WordPress release cycle.
 Publishing dev notes is particularly important when plugin/theme authors and WordPress developers need to be aware of those changes.In general, all dev notes are compiled into a Field Guide at the beginning of the release candidate phase. [#](https://make.wordpress.org/core/handbook/glossary/#dev-note)

 **docblock**